Main Pages

 Establish a new energy generation mix

-This option scored 67%, making it the second highest in the final ranking.
+scored 5.0 (71% of potential maximum), making it the second highest in the final ranking.

 F